 "During much of the past century, there has been a consistent trend to increasingly medicalize behavioral issues.
 Viewing behaviors, for example heavy drinking and alcoholism, as diseases is a flawed model.
 Drinking, heavy drinking, and alcoholism are behaviors and their causes are many and diverse.
 It stands to reason that alcoholism and substance abuse treatment approaches that are based on facts are more likely to provide an environment for success than those that are based on beliefs.
-The St. Jude Program series does just that.
+The Freedom Model does just that.
 Through a fact-based approach, the programs educate, motivate, and empower substance users to make choices and decisions that will lead to self and life control."
-Dr. David Rudy, Professor of Sociology and Dean of the Institute for Regional Analysis and Public Policy at Morehead State University and author of Becoming Alcoholic, Alcoholics Anonymous and the Reality of Alcoholism."

 Joseph G. Vacca, Ph.D.